piraces/blog/posts/improve-your-code-using-roslyn-analyzers.md

 The `BannedApiAnalyzers` is one of them, but there are others also as useful as this one:

-- `Microsoft.CodeAnalysis.NetAnalyzers`: Included default for .NET 5+.
+- `Microsoft.CodeAnalysis.NetAnalyzers`: Included by default for .NET 5+.
 For earlier targets [see this](https://github.com/dotnet/roslyn-analyzers#microsoftcodeanalysisnetanalyzers).

 - `Microsoft.CodeAnalysis.PublicApiAnalyzers`: Helps library authors monitor changes to their public APIs ([more info](https://github.com/dotnet/roslyn-analyzers#microsoftcodeanalysispublicapianalyzers)).